Thinksplat/SchedulerDemo/README.md

 - Tasks are expected to execute at a certain rate defined in the unit of time of system.
     - For example, if the unit of time is milliseconds, then the task will be scheduled to run every delta_time milliseconds.
-- Tasks will be initially scheduled to run at time 0.
+- Tasks will be initialized in the schedule to run at time 0.
 - Tasks can be scheduled with a phase offset.
     - For example, two tasks run at a 1000ms interval with a phase offset of 0 and 500ms will run task0 at time 0, task1 at time 500, task0 at time 1000, task1 at time 1500, etc.